How to choose the best web hosting plan for your business?

 Make sure the company has a real-time uptime monitoring page.
 This page lets you know how their servers are keeping up and the speed they’re running at to the world networks.

-Further, the results don’t show load over time, in other words, you may find 99.99% uptime, but their servers are overloaded and can become sluggish, meaning you would have a slow website.
+Furthermore, the results don’t load over time, you may find 99.99% uptime, but their servers are overloaded and can become sluggish, meaning you would have a slow website.

 Server uptime over the past seven days would be something more meaningful, although I doubt any host will provide these.